 Real-World Criminals are Lurking

-Staying safe on social media isn't just about preventing cyber-attacks, identity theft, and other problems that you might not immediately notice, as there's a possibility that based on the details you're sharing.
+Staying safe on social media isn't just about preventing cyber-attacks, identity theft, and other problems that you might not immediately notice, as there's a possibility that a violent crime could be committed against you based on the details you're sharing.
 For example, there have